rpinuaga/atomic-container/README.md

 ------------------
 ramon.pinuaga@skyscanner.net

-Library of security tests focused on Container escape attacks.
+Library of security tests/PoCs focused on Container escape attacks.
 Security teams can use these tests to quickly reproduce potential attacks and probe their detection capabilities.

 ## Tests